Land of Green Ginger

 The street was formerly known as Old Beverley Street.
 Various suggestions have been proposed for the derivation of its current name.
 It may simply refer to the sale or storage of the spice ginger in the Middle Ages.
 A record dating from 1853 indicates that a Mr Richardson "has made it most probable that the designation 'Land of Green Ginger' took place betwixt 1640 and 1735".
 The unknown writer then goes on to speculate that, as a Dutch family with the surname Lindegreen (meaning "green lime tree") was known to live in Hull during the earlier part of the 19th century, the modern name may be a corruption of Lindegroen jonger (Lindegreen junior).
 Another idea, dating from 1880, is that the name is a corruption of "Landgrave Granger", meaning a walk or pathway approaching the home of the Landgrave family.

-In 2017, Hull UK City of Culture commissioned a groundbreaking community engagement project, called Land of Green Ginger.
+In 2017, Hull UK City of Culture commissioned a community engagement project, called Land of Green Ginger.
 It was presented in the form of a series of Acts of Wanton Wonder, united under an overarching narrative.
 The projects were developed and delivered with artists who worked both independently and in collaboration to bring new kinds of art and culture into the neighbourhoods outside the city centre.
 Act I was 7 Alleys, Act II was The Golden Nose of Green Ginger, Act III The Longhill Burn, Act IV Re-Rediffusions Voice Park, Act V Micropolis by Davy and Kristin McGuire and Act VI Land of Green Ginger Unleashed.

 In 2022, Hull Trains named one of their Class 802 Paragon trains 'Land of Green Ginger' after the street.